Percegaroli/face_recognition/README.md

 * change all images on src/referenceImages with pictures of the person you want to identity as references;
 * change all images on src/imagesQuery with pictures where you want to try to identify your reference;
 * delete all images inside src/output;
+* change the referenceName in src/config.js with the name you want to show at the box aboxe the person face.

 After you're done, simply run this command: